 Admitting that your family has issues can be hard, but there’s power in awareness.
-Noticing these signs can help you understand and navigate the dynamic and how to improve things.
-Here are some signs that
+Noticing these signs can help you understand and navigate the dynamics and how to improve things.
+Here are some signs that your family might be struggling with dysfunction.

 Living quietly might be a sign of a dysfunctional family.
-If nobody talks about important stuff or shares their feelings, it can make everyone feel far apart and hide things from each other.
-For instance, if parents keep their problems to themselves and kids think they can’t talk, it can lead to misunderstandings and everyone holding their feelings inside.
-Problems can get worse without talking openly, making everyone in the family feel stressed and unhappy.
+If nobody discusses important matters or shares their feelings, it can make everyone feel distant and hide things from each other.
+For instance, if parents keep their problems to themselves and kids think they can’t talk about them, it can lead to misunderstandings and everyone holding their feelings inside.
+Problems can escalate without open communication, leaving everyone in the family feeling stressed and unhappy.
+Psychology Today highlights that open communication is one of the key pillars of healthy family dynamics.

 2. There’s Disturbing Behavior